wilSecord/cs160-final/README.md

 ### Implementation Decisions

 We *are* implementing various graph algorithms, but we haven't finished anything concretely yet.
 Even so, our main architectural choice is a commitment to the use of Python where possible because all of our group members are aware of how to use it.
 We are planning to use the NetworkX library for management of our graph, as it is well-known in the industry and came well-recommended by our professor.
-We will reimplement algorithms that we use in order to , with an eye towards NetworkX's implementation for correctness purposes.
+We will reimplement algorithms that we use in order to gain understanding of them, with an eye towards NetworkX's implementation for correctness purposes.

 We also considered using an external server, such as Blazegraph, or implementing our own graph type.
 The former was discarded because although an external server provides speed in the SPARQL query language, it limits our flexibility and ease of implementation for external algorithms.
-The latter was discarded after careful consideration because we want to be easily able to monitor the
+The latter was discarded after careful consideration because we want to be able to use a wider ecosystem of functionality without developing it ourselves.

 We are concerned about the speed ramifications of Python, but we are prepared to develop in Python and transition to Java if required.
 We have made the decision to defer consideration of Java graph libraries until this becomes an issue.